 When you’re building your development team, you want nothing but the best.
 Your standards, therefore, call for only the most experienced software professionals, and there is no wiggle room or compromises on the proficiency level of the developers you hire.

-But let’s face it.
-Developers of this calibre are likely very expensive in your area, and their rates are usually way higher than what you’ve budgeted for.
-And that’s exactly why IT professionals in the US, on average earned $5,000 more in 2019 as compared to 2018.
+But unfortunately, developers of this calibre are likely very expensive in your area, and their rates are usually way higher than what you’ve budgeted for.
+And that’s exactly why IT professionals in the US, on average, earned $5,000 more in 2020 as compared to 2019.

-It’s simple – if you want to stay local, and work with the best, you’re going to have to pay a premium.
+So if you want to stay local, and work with the best, you’re going to have to pay a premium.
 Again, outsourcing your project to third-party vendors located in more cost-effective destinations like the Philippines may be an attractive option.
 But there’s always the question of sustainability.
-So, the alternative?
-Building a dedicated development team offshore!

 4. Is scaling fast a challenge?